nesquena/rabl/README.md

 ### Caching ###

 RABL has built-in caching support for templates leveraging fragment caching strategies.
-Note that caching is currently **only available** for but support for other frameworks is planned in a future release.
+Note that caching is currently **only available** for Rails but support for other frameworks is planned in a future release.
 Simplest caching usage is:

 ```ruby
 # app/views/users/show.json.rabl